sparkfunX/IOTA-ARTIC-R2-Module/README.md

 ## Antenna

 The antenna is connected via a uFL connector or the Antenna pad.
 A 400MHz quarter wave wire antenna is all that is required for most applications.

+**Always ensure an antenna is attached to the transceiver shield.
+(Never attempt to transmit without an antenna attached!
+Doing so can damage the RF amplifier.)**

 ## Arduino Library